amolkare18/demo/README.md

 <h1>demo repository</h1>
-this is a demo repository.
+this is a demo repository.as u <br>
+know